-A few days ago the winners of the New7Wonders of Nature was announced and I’m sure more than a few people were surprised by the results.
+A few days ago the winners of the New7Wonders of Nature were announced and I’m sure more than a few people were surprised by the results.
 Considering some of the ‘big names’ that made the final 28 it was very interesting to see how influential the public vote was in determining the winners.

-It is pretty clear to me that there has been some serious campaigning done by the tourism boards of some of the lesser known wonders in order to gain a place on the list, unfortunately at the expense of what I will call ‘quality control’.
+It is pretty clear to me that there has been some serious campaigning done by the tourism boards of some of the lesser-known wonders in order to gain a place on the list, unfortunately at the expense of what I will call ‘quality control’.

 Here is the sequence of events that led to a decision being made: